thiagozs/catbreeds/README.md

 ## Test project

 In command line inside folder of project, run `go test ./... -v` or makefile `make test`

+## Check lint of code

+You need the `golangci-lint`, for the installation I recommend you see the documentation about that.
+Link for doc [Here](https://github.com/golangci/golangci-lint)

 ## Start project